dawapaljor/sft-report/public/backup-post/backup.md

 > In 1999, he co-founded the American Fuzhou Langqi United Association (美國福州琅岐聯合總會).
 He is also listed as the chairman of the American Chinese Commerce Association (美華總商會會長), which shares a website with the American Chinese Commerce Association (Hong Kong) (美國(香港)旅美華人總商會), of which he is also president.
 Besides the organizations mentioned above, he is also reported to be the convener of an organization called Coalition of Asian-Americans for Civil Rights (CAACR) (亞裔維權大聯盟).<sup>[^61]</sup>

 > In San Francisco, Chen led supporters in “welcoming” Xi outside the St Regis Hotel, where the Chinese delegation was staying, on November 14.
 Some of them harassed and intimidated protesters.

-> <video src="https://res.cloudinary.com/dpfake54t/video/upload/v1719548929/AtSlH8nNhO_tnuUi_plqras.mp4"  controls class="sm:w-full lg:w-1/2 h-80 " allow="autoplay"></video>
+>  <sup>[^62]</sup> <iframe src="https://drive.google.com/file/d/1Euklhd43btG6zhk6y94RloMi_RKZeXww/preview" class="sm:w-full lg:w-1/2 h-80 " allow="autoplay"></iframe>

-> <sup>[^62]</sup>

 Besides united front figures like Lu Qiang and Chen Shanzhuang, who** reportedly organized the mobilization and transport of CCP supporters to San Francisco from, respectively, southern California and New York, several other prominent united front leaders participated in the “welcoming” of Xi Jinping in San Francisco.
 They will be noted as they appear in the timeline of events below.